programmingKat/slot-machine-2019-week05/README.md

-# 🎰 Week05 Bootcamp2019 Project: Slot Machine
+# 🎰 Project: Slot Machine

 ### Goal: Build a Simple Slot Machine

-Build a simple slot machine with minimum 5 items per reel and 3 reels - user should be able to bet min or max and have their total update
+Build a simple slot machine with a minimum 5 items per reel and 3 reels.
+The user can place a min bet or max bet and have their total update

 ### How to submit your code for review: